duonghb53/design-patterns/creational/factory-method/README.md

 # Dialog Rendering
-This example illustrates how to organize a GUI framework into independent modules using <strong>dynamic dispatch</strong>:
+This example illustrates how to organize a GUI framework into independent modules using **dynamic dispatch**:

 1. The `gui` module defines interfaces for all the components.
 It has no external dependencies.
 2. The `html_gui` module provides HTML implementation of the base GUI.